llienofdoom/nv_vse_ffmpeg_mov2mp4/README.md

 - Under `System Variables`, search for `PATH`, and edit it to include `C:\ffmpeg\bin`
 - Click `OK` until all dialogs are closed.
 - Grab `nv_vse_ffmpeg_mov2mp4_win.zip`, and unzip where you need it.
-- Drag a video file on top of the app, or a shortcut to it, and
+- Drag a video file on top of the app, or a shortcut to it, and live life to the full.